Mediacorp 5: SBC 5

 On 1 February 1980, RTS was dissolved and replaced by the Singapore Broadcasting Corporation (SBC), which would operate as a statutory enterprise similar to the BBC rather than as a division of the Ministry of Culture, with the channel accordingly rebranded SBC 5.

 In April 1982, SBC 5 introduced new programmes for its afternoon slot, including repeats of Chinese dramas and programmes aimed at pre-school and early school children.
 The soap opera The Young and the Restless was removed from the lineup due to its plot and themes not reflecting the social norms of the country.
 Emergency broadcasts from Jurong were broadcast on the early hours of 14 September 1983, for a two-hour period after the channel's closedown.
 This was done in case the main facilities were facing a breakdown.
 SBC 5 extended transmission hours on 26 February 1984, from 11:15 p.m. to 11:45 p.m. on Sundays and Tuesdays, 12:00 m.n. on Mondays and 11:50 p.m on Wednesdays due to complaints from viewers on the early closing times, which turned out to be a "temporary feature" due to the launch of SBC 12.

 On 12 October 1987, SBC 5 revamped its 3-to-6-p.m. afternoon slot to attract more viewers, especially shift workers.
 Mandarin drama repeats and a music programme which used to air at 3 p.m. now air an hour later.

 Sunday Morning Singapore, a pre-recorded magazine programme, debuted on 3 April 1988.
 The initial presenters were Tisa Ng and Paul Kuah, selected from an audition.
 Along with the debut of the programme, a drama slot at 2 p.m. was introduced while the Sunday afternoon movie slot Movie Parade moved to 3 p.m.
 A Saturday afternoon sports slot was introduced the following month.

 Stereo broadcasts debuted on Channel 5 and its sister channels on 1 August 1990.

 On 31 August 1992, SBC 5 introduced a two-minute 7 p.m. news bulletin, From The Newsroom, airing on weekdays.

-The daily afternoon soap opera in Mandarin, one of the fewest non-English programmes airing on Channel 5, moved to Channel 8 on 7 June 1993.
+The daily afternoon soap opera in Mandarin, one of the fewest non-English programmes airing on SBC 5, moved to SBC 8 on 7 June 1993.